 4) Two-Way Messaging

-PetDesk’s two-way messaging feature makes it easy to connect with millennials, who represent the biggest share of pet owners in the United States.
+As pet ownership increases, PetDesk’s two-way messaging feature makes it easy to connect with your clients.
 Millennial clients are more adept at using technology and text messaging versus phone calls.

 Two-way messaging makes communication convenient and accessible for both your staff and clients.
 It’s ideal for post-exam follow-ups and rechecks, notifying clients when medications are ready for pick-up, easing patient concerns when routine lab results are favorable, and acknowledging and rescheduling appointment cancellations.